fzyzcjy/flutter_rust_bridge/README.md

 ## Quickstart

-### Install
+### Get example code

-First things first.
-Please [install Flutter](https://flutter.dev/docs/get-started/install) and have some familiarity with it.
-[Rust](https://www.rust-lang.org/learn/get-started) is also needed to be installed.
+Of course, please [install Flutter](https://flutter.dev/docs/get-started/install), [install Rust](https://www.rust-lang.org/learn/get-started), and have some familiarity with them.
+Then run `git clone https://github.com/fzyzcjy/flutter_rust_bridge && cd frb_example/complex` to get my example.

-### Checkout example
+Or you can use your own code (if you find this Quickstart section too brief, have a look at the later Usage section).

-Run `git clone https://github.com/fzyzcjy/flutter_rust_bridge && cd frb_example/complex` to get my example.
-Or you can use your own code - if you find this Quickstart section too brief, have a look at the later Usage section.
+### Run code generator

 [WIP]